 The default keyer speed (in words per minute) at start-up is a configuration item in the Keyer menu (see later).
 During operation of the radio, the keyer speed can be easily adjusted.
-Click the left button once, and the speed will be displayed on the screen:
+Click the "Select" button once, and the speed will be displayed on the screen:

 Now you can adjust the speed using the rotary encoder.
 Press any button to return to the main operating mode.
+You may operate the radio while the Speed setting is shown.
+You can also press the rotary encoder shaft button to select sending a stored message, while the Speed adjustment setting is active.